 Luca awarded a PhD in Private autonomy business, work and protection of rights in European and international perspective, European private law curriculum, at Sapienza Università di Roma.
 Visiting Ph.D student at Columbia University of New York, he defended a dissertation on “Impact of technology on civil law categories”.

-Starting August 2022, Luca is attending an LL.M. at University of Southern California, Gould School of Law.
+In 2023 he obtained an LL.M from the University of Southern California, Gould School of Law.

 Since November 2022, he is a Contract Professor of Artificial Intelligence and the Threats of Automated Decision-Making at Università degli Studi della Tuscia.